Karate Scoreboard

 Why Choose Our Karate Scoreboard?

-• Real-time score updates
+• Real-time point updates for referees and coaches

-• PDF export option
+• PDF export option for official event records

-• Works worldwide
+• Works worldwide in dojo training and karate tournaments

 It’s built for speed, clarity, and ease of use.